browniefed/lessons/reactnative/airhorn.md

 import { Audio } from "expo";
 ```

 We'll create a function to call when we press our button.
-It will create a new sound, load our airhorn then play it asychronously.
+It will create a new sound, load our airhorn then play it asynchronously.

 The reason we do it this way is so you can press the airhorn button multiple times and it will play over the top of each other.